Sign in: Twitter · Facebook · email

 Our office is located on the ancestral, traditional and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-waututh) Nations.

-The living wage is a regional calculation that looks at the amount that a family of four, two adults working full year, full time, need to earn to meet their expenses.
-The living wage allows working families to support the healthy development of their children and participate in the social, civic and cultural lives of their communities.
+The living wage is a regional calculation that looks at the amount that someone working full year, full time, need to earn to meet their expenses.

 To calculate the living wage rate for each employer we take into account their employees’ total compensation package (wage + benefits).
 If employees receive non-mandatory benefits like extended health benefits, the living wage rate is reduced to take this into account.
 We have developed a calculator to work out the value of your benefits.